CavemanTechandGamming/The-System-LARP/docs/13-skills/artisan/crafting-skills/engineering.md

 - Often fascinated by mechanical systems
 - May be systematic in their approach
 - Usually maintains detailed records of designs
+- Often shows great attention to detail
+- May have a particular specialty
+- Usually demonstrates problem-solving skills
+- Often maintains a systematic approach
+- May be somewhat traditional in their methods
+- Usually shows respect for established principles
+- Often displays great technical knowledge

 ### Common Behaviors
 - Carries various tools and measuring devices